-Today, Artificial Intelligence is all over the place and we can’t stop talking about it – it made the top list of our business intelligence trends for 2019 – and next year, it’s expected to make some serious waves.
-Artificial Intelligence (AI) technologies are becoming more widespread, and 81% of world’s IT leaders are already working on developing AI systems.
+Today, Artificial Intelligence is all over the place – it made the top of our list of our business intelligence trends for 2019 – and next year, it’s expected to make some serious waves.
+Artificial Intelligence (AI) technologies are becoming more widespread; 81% of the world’s IT leaders are already working on developing AI systems.
 AI optimizes businesses processes, increasing productivity and efficiency while automating repetitive tasks and supporting human capabilities.

-Within business scenarios, Artificial Intelligence (as well as Machine Learning, in many cases) provides an advanced degree of responsiveness and interaction between businesses and customers and technology, driving AI based SaaS trends 2019 onto a new level.
+Within business scenarios, Artificial Intelligence (as well as Machine Learning, in many cases) provides an advanced degree of responsiveness and interaction between businesses, customers, and technology, driving AI-based SaaS trends 2019 onto a new level.
 At datapine, we developed a new feature based on artificial intelligence: the data alerts.
 With an AI algorithm using the most advanced neural network for anomaly detection, and a machine-learning algorithm for pattern recognition, these data alerts learn from trends and patterns and let you know as soon as something important happens.
-That way, when a pre-set goal is met, or whenever something unexpected happens, you will be notified and keep full control over your business.
-Since it is often easy to lose track of what really matters when so many KPIs have to be monitored, our online reporting software will safely keep an eye on your data and anticipate any fluctuation and change – and alert you when it veers off.
+That way, when a pre-set goal is met, or when something unexpected happens, you will be notified, enabling you to keep continuous control over your business.
+Since it is often easy to lose track of what really matters when so many KPIs have to be monitored, our online reporting software will safely keep an eye on your data and anticipate any fluctuation and change – and alert you when it veers off course.

 Artificial Intelligence is positioned to disrupt the SaaS landscape in a variety of ways, improving the key characteristics of the SaaS model across the board.
 When SaaS is combined with AI capabilities, it enables businesses to obtain better value from their data, automate and personalize services, improve security, and supplement human capacity.

-- Automation: Machine Learning, a subset of AI, is utilized in SaaS to automate responsiveness in customer service applications, such as AI-powered chat operations, such as live chat bots.
+- Automation: Machine Learning, a subset of AI, is utilized in SaaS to automate responsiveness in customer service reports and applications, such as AI-powered chat operations with live chatbots.
 It will also automate the onboarding process of SaaS.

-- Security: Due to Artificial Intelligence enabled automation, and the ability of Machine Learning to recognize patterns, SaaS security becomes enhanced through the quick identification and remedy of potential threats with built-in self-recovery.
+- Security: Due to Artificial Intelligence-enabled automation, and the ability of Machine Learning to recognize patterns, SaaS security is enhanced by the quick identification and remedy of potential threats with built-in self-recovery.

 Artificial Intelligence-optimized SaaS solutions provide businesses with the ability to augment their internal processes with fast automation, more efficiently address customer service operations, and improve the level of personalization and responsiveness throughout their processes, which will remain one of the trends in SaaS to keep an eye for in 2019.

 2) Vertical SaaS

-Our second forecast for SaaS trends in 2018 is Vertical SaaS.
-Whereas Horizontal SaaS focuses on clients across any sector and industry, Vertical SaaS is completely customizable and targets clients within specific industries and supply chains.
-Some examples can be a healthcare BI software, a retail analytics software, or modern logistics analytics.
+Our second forecast for SaaS trends in 2019 is Vertical SaaS.
+Whereas Horizontal SaaS focuses on clients across any sector and industry, Vertical SaaS is completely customizable, targeting clients within specific industries and supply chains.
+Some examples are healthcare BI software, retail analytics software, or modern logistics analytics.
 Companies who are looking to benefit from specialization are finding Vertical SaaS to be a cost-effective, industry-specific option that allows them to refine the customization of certain features.

-Why are Vertical SaaS trends going to have such an impact in 2018?
+Why the Vertical SaaS trends are going to have such an impact in 2019?